List of Coronation Street characters introduced in 1962: Jerry Booth

+In 1972 Jerry, together with Ray Langton and Fred Gee, appeared in a spin off from Coronation Street entitled Rest Assured.

+The premise of the series was to follow the comic misfortunes of Street characters Jerry Booth and Ray Langton and in the role of insurance salesmen and premium collectors.
+Part of their customer round is in Norville House, a block of flats in Weatherfield.

+However the series only got as far as the recording of a half-hour pilot episode under the title Lift Off.

 Mavis Riley enters Jerry's life in 1973, and they become good friends.
 Jerry and Mavis develop feelings for each other but they are both too shy to admit it and the timing is never quite right.
 The blossoming romance comes to an abrupt end when tragedy strikes.
 Jerry dies suddenly of a heart attack in November 1975 aged just thirty-four, due to the real-life sudden death of actor Graham Haberfield, who had played Jerry for thirteen years.
 Jerry's friends and neighbours are left in a state of shock and sadness.

 Sam Leach

 Sam Leach is Jerry Booth's uncle who turns up from Newcastle, and soon gets a job as potman in the Rovers.
 Jack provides him with a bed at the Rovers, but Sam's appearance puzzles Jerry who wonders why he's left his aunt.
 He impresses the locals with his acts of charity until the police turn up looking for him.
 The locals speculate on the reasons why, believing he may have killed his wife Maureen.
 In fact he is only wanted for deserting her, and returns home.